Arithmetic D-modules on locally noetherian formal schemes: Stratifications

 The universal properties of these rings are as follows:

-\begin{prop} Suppose that $A$ has an ideal of definition satisfying \ref{eq:special-J1}. (i) Let $A'$ be a \textit{discrete} topological $R$-algebra with an $m$-PD-structure $(I',J',\gamma)$ compatible with $(\fa,\fb,\alpha)$, and suppose $f:A\to A'$ is a continuous $R$-algebra homomorphism such that $f(I)\sset I'$.
+\begin{prop} Suppose that $A$ has an ideal of definition adapted to $I$. \begin{enumerate} \item Let $A'$ be a \textit{discrete} topological $R$-algebra with an $m$-PD-structure $(I',J',\gamma)$ compatible with $(\fa,\fb,\alpha)$, and suppose $f:A\to A'$ is a continuous $R$-algebra homomorphism such that $f(I)\sset I'$.
 For any $m$-bilateralising ideal of definition $K\subset A$ such that $f(K)=0$, $f$ has a unique factorisation